emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

 <br>
-Next, I decided to combine the three hourly datasets mentioed above becasue they had overlapping data and create one dataset that contained all the necessary information.
+Next, I decided to combine the three hourly datasets mentioned above becasus they had overlapping data and create one dataset that contained all the necessary information.
 <br>